aredn/documentation/arednGettingStarted/node_status.rst

 The area under the display controls shows both configuration and network status information.
 The left column contains the IP address details for the network interfaces on this node, as well as the SSID, channel, and bandwidth settings.

 The right column contains the Signal Strength readings and other attributes of your node.
-The **Signal/Noise/Ratio** shows the strongest neighbor radio signal strength (in :abbr:`dBm (decibels relative to one milliwatt)`) from all connected stations, and it is available only when the node is connected by :abbr:`RF (Radio Frequency)` to a mesh network.
+The **Signal/Noise/Ratio** shows the strongest neighbor radio signal strength in :abbr:`dBm (decibels relative to one milliwatt)` from all connected stations, and it is available only when the node is connected by :abbr:`RF (Radio Frequency)` to a mesh network.
+Click these links for further information about `Signal to Noise Ratio <https://en.wikipedia.org/wiki/Signal-to-noise_ratio>`_ and values measured in `decibels <https://en.wikipedia.org/wiki/Decibel>`_.

 Below the Signal Strength readings are the node's **Firmware Version** and network type.
 The **System Time** is displayed, as well as the **Uptime**, or time since the last reboot.
 Nodes have no internal battery or realtime clock, so the time is reset every time the node is booted.
 If an Internet connection becomes available, the internal :abbr:`NTP (Network Time Protocol)` client will connect with a time server to sync the node's time.